-To decide if you are intentionally homeless, the council looks into the reason why you left your most recent home.
-If you've been staying somewhere short-term, the council can also look back to how you lost your last settled home.
+They look at why you left your most recent home.
+If you were staying somewhere short-term, they can look back to how you lost your last settled home.

 Domestic abuse or other violence

-You shouldn't be found intentionally homeless if you leave your home because you're threatened with:
+You're not intentionally homeless if you have to leave your home because you're threatened with: